andersresell/VUMAT-Hershey-MJC/README.md

 # VUMAT-Hershey-MJC
-This project contains an Abaqus VUMAT subroutine contiuum elements.
+This project contains an Abaqus VUMAT subroutine continuum elements.
 The implemented material model uses the Modified Johnson Cook (MJC) thermo-viscoplastic model and the Hershey yield surface.
 To perform the return mapping (update the stress, strain and internal variables), the cutting-plane method is used.